-7 Things That May Surprise About The Job Search Process
+7 Things That May Surprise You About The Job Search Process

 The process is littered with ups and downs, small victories, and brutal defeats.
-By the time you achieve the ultimate victory— earning your dream job—you're probably ready for a nap.
+By the time you achieve the ultimate victory—landing a great job—you're both physically and emotionally exhausted.

-As difficult as the process may be, the lessons that you learn from it will come in handy if you ever find yourself on the job market again.
-Some of those lessons may have actually caught you by surprise.
+As difficult as the job search process may be, the lessons that you learn from it will come in handy if you ever find yourself on the job market again.
+Some of those lessons may actually catch you by surprise.

-Let's make the search process a little easier for others (or at least mentally prepare them) and tackle some of those surprises now.
+We'll make the job search process a little easier for you (or at least mentally prepare you) and tackle some of those surprises now.